Timeline of antisemitism in the 20th century: 1990s

-The Crown Heights riot was a three-day racial riot that occurred from 19–21 August 1991 in the Crown Heights section of Brooklyn, New York City.
-It turned black residents and Orthodox Jewish residents against each other, causing deteriorated racial relations.
+The Crown Heights riot was a three-day anti Jewish pogrom that occurred from 19–21 August 1991 in the Crown Heights section of Brooklyn, New York City, in which Black residents attacked and killed Orthodox Jewish residents.
 The riots began on 19 August 1991, after two children of Guyanese immigrants were unintentionally struck by an automobile in the motorcade of Menachem Mendel Schneerson, the leader of a Jewish religious sect.
 One child died and the second was severely injured.
-This event was said to cause tensions between Jewish and black residents to erupt.
+This event pushed a group of black men to go into Crown Heights and kill a Jewish man.

 In its wake, several Jews were seriously injured; one Orthodox Jewish man was killed; and a non-Jewish man, apparently mistaken by rioters for a Jew, was killed by a group of black men.
 The riots were a major issue in the 1993 mayoral race, contributing to the defeat of Mayor David Dinkins, an African American, who was blamed for an ineffective police response.
-Ultimately, black and Jewish leaders developed an outreach program between their communities to help calm and possibly improve racial relations in Crown Heights over the next decade.